• Skip to primary navigation

 Labeled ingredients for a vegan cornbread and chili bento lunch laid out on a light surface.
 Includes Trader Joe's vegetarian chili, cornbread mix, frozen corn, a chia egg in a glass bowl, plant milk, and vegetable oil.

-• TJS Vegetarian Chili: This is a good alternative to creating a vegan chili from scratch.
+• TJS Vegetarian Chili: A good alternative to making vegan chili from scratch.
 I add frozen corn, salt, and pepper, and occasionally add chili powder, garlic powder, or cumin.
 Feel free to add any cooked vegetables you may have on hand for an even more nutritious meal.

 • Cornbread Mix: Trader Joe's Cornbread Mix is vegan.
 However, the box's directions call for eggs and milk.
 I easily swap in a chia egg and plant-based milk to keep it vegan, and no one can tell the difference!
 It bakes up tender, slightly sweet, and perfect for mini muffins that travel well in lunchboxes and make the best chili dippers.